-Traeger’s portable grills give you the same splendid Traeger wood pellet taste and performance, offering more convenience for their small size.
+Traeger’s portable grills give you that same Traeger wood pellet taste and performance, with even more convenience due to their small size.
 Popular models under this series include the Tailgater 20 Pellet Grill ($469.99), Tailgater Pellet Grill – Bronze ($449.99), and Ranger Pellet Grill ($399.99).

 Lil’ Pig Pellet Grill

-This pink color, 425-square-inch grill takes the shape of a pig, and gives your food that Traeger flavor you love.
-It has the capacity for four full chickens or 16 burgers, and sells for $1599.99.
+This pink, 425-square-inch grill takes the shape of a pig, and gives your food the Traeger flavor you know and love.
+It has the capacity to hold four full chickens or 16 burgers, and sells for $1599.99.

 Is it Easy to Clean the Traeger Grill?

 Traeger grills are easy to maintain and clean.
-Regular light intensity cleaning will ensure longevity and your overall enjoyment.
-Also, it's crucial to check the flow of pellets from time to time as pellets may get stuck in the Auger.
-All in all, the cleaning procedure for your Traeger grill goes as follows:
+Regular, light-intensity cleaning will ensure longevity and preserve your overall enjoyment.
+It's also crucial to check the flow of pellets from time to time as pellets may get stuck in the auger.
+The cleaning procedure for your Traeger grill goes as follows:

 - You'll need a grease cleaner, paper towels, bottle brush, disposable gloves, and a scour pad.

 - Spray the grill grates and chimney with grease cleaner.